FAQs for Transactions Authors

 Q: Is there a limit to how long my manuscript can be?

-A: First submissions are limited to 8 pages including any references, attributions, biographies, etc.
+A: First submissions are limited to 8 pages including any references, attributions, biographies, etc. Papers exceeding 8 pages will be returned without review.
+If a paper becomes longer than 8 pages after review, it will be subject to mandatory page charges.

 Q: My paper has been published in the proceedings of a PES conference.
 Can I submit it to a PES Transactions?